 Checklist for a Successful Press Conference

-Press conferences can be a great public relations tactic for any law or professional services firm to obtain media coverage on important legal proceedings and other noteworthy events.
-From the public relations professional’s point of view, these events can reflect well not only on the client, but on your firm’s professionalism as well.
+Press conferences can be a great public relations tactic for any law or professional services firm to obtain media coverage of important legal proceedings and other noteworthy events.
+From the public relations professional’s point of view, these events can reflect well not only on the client but on your firm’s professionalism as well.

 Below, we’ve outlined tips for planning and conducting a smooth, successful press conference.

-• There is NO such thing as being over-prepared.
-Always bring more hard copies of the release, media packets and statements.
+- There is NO such thing as being over-prepared.
+Always bring hard copies of the release, media packets, and statements.
 Review them with the client before release.

 During The Media Event

 - Plan to start 10-15 minutes late to give everyone a chance to settle in and work out any technical issues.

 - Treat the media representatives well.
 Greet each reporter as they walk in, set up a sign-in sheet and refreshment table.
 Small gestures go a long way.

 - Advise the attorney or professional involved to look at you throughout the conference, so you can signal them if they need to speak louder or sit up straight.

 - Don’t be afraid to intervene when necessary.